AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-sp18/assignments/assignment6.md

 <Insert your graph here.>

 (4) *Understand Tags*.
 Create a new worksheet and drag Tag Type from the dimensions and create a visualization that is sorted by the count of the number of tags.
-Provide an image showing the 5 most frequent tag types.
+Provide an image showing the 5 most frequent tag types (not including NAs).

 <Insert your graph here.>